TristanDelcourt/TIPE/README.md

 This is the number to factor, the only required argument

 `--type %arg%` (or `-t %arg%`)
-This sets what algorithm to use, currently these are 'dixon', 'qsieve' or 'mpqs'
+This sets what algorithm to use, currently these are 'dixon', 'qsieve', 'mpqs' or 'pmpqs' for parallelized mpqs

 `--bound %int%` (or `-b %int%`)
 This sets the upper bound for the largest prime number to be used in the prime base